 Actually, the delimitation of plant communities in the field has to be done after thorough orientation about the prehistory of the individual stands and after exact exploration of the whole area as well as considering the site conditions and the soil profile down to the lower limit of rooting.
 The ecologist can only examine real (usually heterogeneous) stands and not the abstractly defined associations (plant communities) of plant sociology.

 The biogeocene is the basic unit of ecosystems, but not their smallest unit.
-Within a biogeocoen, one can distinguish a number of synusia.
+Within a biogeocene, one can distinguish a number of synusia.
 These are 'working communities' of species with similar development and ecological behaviour.
 However, we must not call the synusia ecosystems; for they are only subsystems that do not have their own material cycle.
-This rather fits into the material cycle of the whole ecosystem, and the production of the synusia is only a small part of the total production of the ecosystem; it is, however, of importance because the turnover in the synusia is usually much faster than in the whole ecosystem.
+They rather fit into the material cycle of the whole ecosystem, and the production of the synusia is only a small part of the total production of the ecosystem; it is, however, of importance because the turnover in the synusia is usually much faster than in the whole ecosystem.

 A typical example of synusia are the different species groups with a similar development rhythm and the same demands on environmental factors, such as the spring geophytes of the deciduous forest (Allium ursinum, Corydalis, Anemone, Ficaria and others), which take advantage of the light phase on the forest floor before foliage emerges (◘ Fig. C-6), or the herbs that persist during the shade phase in summer, or the herbs with evergreen leaves.
 Synusia of lower plants are the lichens on the tree trunks (◘ Fig. C-7) or the mosses at the base of the trunks (◘ Fig. C-8).

-Between the biomes on the one hand and the biogeocones on the other, there is a large gap that must be filled by units of intermediate rank.
+Between the biomes on the one hand and the biogeocenes on the other, there is a large gap that must be filled by units of intermediate rank.
 These are biogeocene complexes that often coincide with certain landforms and are based on a common genesis, or are linked by dynamic processes.
-As an example, we mention a biogeocene series on a slope with lateral transport of matter (often with a soil catena, i.e. a sequence of certain interdependent soil types) or lawfully arranged biogeocones in a river valley or in a basin without drainage, etc. One can also think of biogeocenic complexes with biogeocenes that follow one another in time, as in secondary succession, or biogeocenes that belong side by side to an ecological series that arises in the presence of a constantly changing site factor (decreasing water table or increasing soil depth), etc. The areal extent of such biogeocenic complexes can be very different.
+As an example, we mention a biogeocene series on a slope with lateral transport of matter (often with a soil catena, i.e. a sequence of certain interdependent soil types) or lawfully arranged biogeocenes in a river valley or in a basin without drainage, etc. One can also think of biogeocenic complexes with biogeocenes that follow one another in time, as in secondary succession, or biogeocenes that belong side by side to an ecological series that arises in the presence of a constantly changing site factor (decreasing water table or increasing soil depth), etc. The spatial extent of such biogeocenic complexes can be very different.
 The designations for the individual types diverge greatly.
 We will content ourselves with using the neutral term, biogeocene complexes.